Mahhheshh/QuizMaster/README.md

 ## Features

-- [X] Admin should be alble to create Quized
+- [X] Admin should be alble to create Quizes
 - [X] Admin should be allowed to add questions to quizes (MCQ, single answer)
 - [ ] Admin should be allowed to move to the next questions
 - [ ] Admin should be allowed to show the leaderboard to everyone